Healthy at Home Last updated on 2021-02-26 20:47:50

 Symptoms of indigestion

 Do you ever feel you’re ‘too full’ when you have barely eaten anything?
 Is a lingering ache in your upper abdomen a frequent visitor in your life?
-Let’s delve into some of the most common symptoms associated with indigestion:- Burning sensation or discomfort in the upper abdomen
+Let’s delve into some of the most common symptoms associated with indigestion:

 - Feeling ‘full’ very soon during a meal